As an Amazon Associate we earn from qualifying purchases.

 The main challenge with cooking a sous vide tri tip is prepping it in advance.
 Tri tip isn’t a ribeye, so the muscles are much denser and pronounced.
 As such, you can either brine it, age it, or cook it down over a long period of time.

 In the best of both worlds, you can do both.
-We did this for Christmas last year with a dry brined 15 hour tri tip and a final sear over mesquite charcoal bricks.
+I did this for Christmas last year with a dry brined 15 hour tri tip and a final sear over mesquite charcoal bricks.

 Liquid smoke, like mesquite or hickory, works well in longer cook times and will add to the final product when seared.
 Additionally, coffee grounds or chili powder really help give your tri tip an earthy full flavor.